 spouses can be unduly pressured to settle or suffer allegations of fault.

-Our firm is determined to protect our clients’ interests in cases
+determined to protect our clients’ interests in cases where one

-Currently, these are accepted grounds for divorce in New York State:
+Current Grounds for Divorce in New York State:

 - Irreconcilable differences

 - Separation judgment followed by both parties for at least one year